Omicron in Europe: Where has the new COVID variant been detected?

 Russia

-Russia confirmed its first two cases of the Omicron variant on Monday in two people from South Africa after 10 arrivals had tested positive for COVID-19, according to the Interfax news agency.
+Russia confirmed its first two cases of the Omicron variant last week in two people from South Africa after 10 arrivals had tested positive for COVID-19, according to the Interfax news agency.
+As of December 13, the number is now 16 cases.

 Spain

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 13.